Kaltsoon/data-management-and-databases/materials/exam-advice.md

 | 50%- 59%         | 1          |
 | 0% - 49%         | 0          |

-At least 40% of exam points from **both exams** is required for a passing grade.
+Passing requirements are 40% of the exam points from **both exams**, with an average across the two exams of 50% points.

 ## Mid-term exam